android-app-sast/VulsTotal/Platform base (SAST tools) selection.md

 | 8    | SPECK     | √                              | √                                   | √                                                  |
 | 9    | StaCoAn   | √                              | √                                   | ×                                                  |

-​	In terms of 'Proven ability to detect synthetic vulnerabilities'.
+​In terms of the 'Proven ability to detect synthetic vulnerabilities'.
 To facilitate the comparison and evaluation of tool effectiveness between synthetic and real-world benchmarks, it is required that tools should demonstrate an ability to detect vulnerabilities in synthetic benchmarks such as GHERA, i.e., be able to detect at least one vulnerability type.
 Thus, we excluded Stacoan, which failed to identify any synthetic vulnerabilities.

-​	The final 8 selected SAST tools are as follows:
+​The final 8 selected SAST tools are as follows:

 |      | Tool Name | Free of charge and transparent | Generalized vulnerability detection | Proven ability to detect synthetic vulnerabilities |
 | ---- | --------- | ------------------------------ | ----------------------------------- | -------------------------------------------------- |